AnAngryGoose/medialinker/README.md

 **Source files are immutable.** Torrents keep seeding from unchanged paths.
 The presentation layer is entirely disposable.
 Delete it and rebuild in seconds.
 This is enforced at the compiler level via `SafePath` — write functions cannot accept raw string paths, so source directories are unreachable by construction, not by convention.

 **Fills the arr gap.** Radarr and Sonarr manage content they downloaded.
-They cannot import a years-old disorganized library without something else first organizing it. medialnk handles everything outside arr's awareness: manually grabbed torrents, legacy libraries, specific encodes.
-Radarr manages its own downloads into its own output directory. medialnk manages everything else into a separate output directory.
+They can't import a years-old disorganized library without something first organizing it. medialnk handles everything outside arr's awareness: manually grabbed torrents, legacy libraries, specific encodes.
+Radarr manages its own downloads. medialnk manages everything else.
 Jellyfin points at both.
 No collisions.

 ---